It Takes a Team.

 President and CEOPresident and CEO

-Darcy Olsen is President of the Goldwater Institute, a groundbreaking research and legal center acclaimed by Pulitzer Prize-winning columnist George Will as “America’s most potent advocate of limited government.”
+Darcy Olsen is President of the Goldwater Institute, a research and legal center that Pulitzer Prize-winning columnist George Will heralded as “simply in the liberty business and there’s no institution in the country that performs that business better.”

-Under Olsen’s direction, the Goldwater Institute has become a national leader in restoring the Founders’ vision of America as a compound republic, where states exercise their constitutional authority to check and limit federal power.
+Olsen’s vision has made the Goldwater Institute a national leader in the movement to restore the America as a compound republic, where states exercise their constitutional authority to check and limit federal power.

 The Goldwater Institute also designed the nation’s first education savings accounts.
-Parents use the accounts to pay for a wide range of education expenses including private school tuition, educational therapies, and even college courses.
-The New York Times highlighted the accounts as a national model for states as they reform public education to expand learning opportunities for students..
+Parents use the accounts to pay for a range of education expenses, including private school tuition, educational therapies, and even college.
+The New York Times highlighted the accounts as a national model for states as they reform public education.
+When the education unions sued over the program, the Goldwater Institute stepped in and won, paving the way for children nationwide to benefit.

-An authority on education reform, economic policy, and government reform, Olsen is a regular guest on national media programs, including National Public Radio and Fox News Channel.
+An authority on education reform, economic policy, and government reform, Olsen is a regular guest on national media programs.
 Her opinions have been widely published in outlets such as the Wall Street Journal, USA Today, and National Review.

-Olsen has received numerous awards and recognition including the national Roe Award for achievement in public policy.
-She was named the “64thmost powerful person in hockey” by Hockey Magazine for her role in blocking a multi-million-dollar subsidy to an NHL team “Don’t let her young looks fool you,” wrote Politickeraz, “She is brilliant [and] will take your head off with a smile.”
+Olsen has received numerous awards and recognitions including the national Roe Award for achievement in public policy.
+One of her most unexpected awards was when Hockey Magazine named her the “64th most powerful person in hockey” for her leading role in blocking a multi-million-dollar subsidy to an NHL team.

-A graduate of Georgetown University and New York University, Olsen started her public policy career at the Cato Institute.
+A graduate of Georgetown University and New York University, Olsen unofficially started her public policy career at 11 years old, when she went door-to-door gathering signatures on a homemade petition to stop animal abuse.
 Born in Vermont, raised in Utah, Olsen resides in Arizona.
-She is a foster mother and the mother of one and counting.
+She is a foster mother and an adoptive mother of two, and counting.

 Clint BolickClint Bolick